A Survey on Video Diffusion Models: Video Generation

 AADiff~\cite{aadiff} introduces the concept of using audio and text together as conditions for video synthesis.
 The approach starts by separately encoding text and audio using dedicated encoders~\cite{clap}.
 Then, the similarity between the text and audio embeddings is computed, and the text token with the highest similarity is selected.
 This selected text token is used in a prompt2prompt~\cite{hertz2022prompt2prompt} fashion to edit frames.
 This approach enables the generation of audio-synchronized videos without requiring any additional training.

-Generative Disco~\cite{generativeDisco} is an AI system designed for text-to-video generation aimed at music visualization.
+Generative Disco~\cite{generativeDisco} is designed for text-to-video generation aimed at music visualization.
 The system employs a pipeline that involves a large language model~\cite{GPT4} followed by a text-to-image model~\cite{stablediffusion} to achieve its goals.

-TPoS~\cite{TPoS} integrates audio inputs with variable temporal semantics and magnitude, building upon the foundation of the LDM~\cite{stablediffusion} to extend the utilization of audio modality in generative models.
+TPoS~\cite{TPoS} integrates audio inputs with variable temporal semantics and magnitude, building upon the LDM~\cite{stablediffusion} to extend the utilization of audio modality in generative models.
 This approach outperforms widely-used audio-to-video benchmarks, as demonstrated by objective evaluations and user studies, highlighting its superior performance.

+{EMO~\cite{emo} proposes an audio-to-video framework for human talking generation, extracting audio features through an audio encoder and then injecting them into the diffusion model using audio attention.
+This allows for the creation of highly expressive and lifelike animations without the need for 3D facial information.}